j2css/j2c/PLUGINS.md

     decl(property, value),
     // inserts a declaration into the sheet rule(selector) {},
-    // opens a rule with a given selector
+    // opens a rule with a given selector.
+At this point in the pipeline,
+    // the selector is fully formed.
+Class names have been localized and
+    // nested selectors have been merged.
     _rule() {},
     // signals the end of a ruleset atrule(name, kind, param, block)